mmichaelis/minecraft-setup/README.md

 sufficient feel free to drop me a note.

 During the installation process you might be asked to provide administrative permissions.
-As alternative run applications like command line or explorer as administrator.
+As alternative run applications like command line prompt or explorer as administrator.

 ### Preparation